hellesvik-nordic/samples_for_nrf_connect_sdk/bootloader_samples/nsib_simple/README.md

 # NSIB Simple sample
-Simplest possible(I hope) sample for using NSIB.
+Simplest possible(I hope) sample for using Nordic Secure Immutable Bootloader (NSIB).
 Build and flash the program using west.

 Then increment CONFIG_FW_INFO_FIRMWARE_VERSION.